Somerville Divorce Lawyer

 Finalizing a divorce is a huge milestone that cannot be overstated.
 You have taken a significant step toward moving on with your life and pursuing the future that you desire.
 However, your relationship with your former spouse may not entirely end after divorce.
 There are issues that may arise months or years down the line that require care and diligence to quickly and efficiently resolve.

-Katherine K. Wagner, Attorney at Law, is prepared to help you quickly, efficiently, and effectively resolve any continuing family law issues that come up after your divorce, such as modification of child custody or parenting time, parental relocation, issues regarding retirement assets, or changes to alimony and child support.
+The Law Offices of Katherine K. Wagner, is prepared to help you quickly, efficiently, and effectively resolve any continuing family law issues that come up after your divorce, such as modification of child custody or parenting time, parental relocation, issues regarding retirement assets, or changes to alimony and child support.

 New Jersey Divorce FAQs